hochwagenlab/hwglabr/README.md

 ### Hochwagen lab R package

 Compilation of functions used frequently by Hochwagen lab members.
-This is a work in progress for the development of a more complete and useful package.

 #### Installation

 You can install the package directly from the source code on GitHub.
 For that you will need Hadley Wickham's `devtools` R package:
 ``` r
 install.packages("devtools")
 ```